alxdavids/ourbbg/content/post/intro.md

 ago](http://news.bbc.co.uk/sport2/hi/football/4954484.stm), only to then celebrate selling it to a businessman who now plans to sell the club to an opaque and unknown consortium fronted by an individual from the UAE.
-Our Baseball Ground saw the club sack its club captain for off-field incident that was executed by two players that continued to play for the club.
+Our Baseball Ground saw the club sack its club captain for an off-field incident that was executed by two players that continued to play for the club.
 Our Baseball Ground, saw the club run into the ground by a local businessman.
 A man that single-handedly and painstakingly dismantled the